Terrey Hills

 Terrey Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Terrey Hills' dwelling structure, as per the latest Census evaluation, consisted of 86.5% houses and 13.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Terrey Hills was at 47.1%, with mortgaged dwellings at 38.0% and rented ones at 14.9%.
-The median monthly mortgage repayment in the area was $3,033, higher than Sydney metro's average of $2,427.
-Median weekly rent in Terrey Hills was recorded at $600, compared to Sydney metro's $470.
-Nationally, Terrey Hills' mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Terrey Hills' dwelling structure, as per the latest Census, consisted of 86.5% houses and 13.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Terrey Hills was 47.1%, with mortgaged dwellings at 38.0% and rented ones at 14.9%.
+The median monthly mortgage repayment was $3,033, exceeding Sydney metro's average of $2,427.
+Median weekly rent in Terrey Hills was $600, higher than Sydney metro's $470.
+Nationally, Terrey Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing